 Helcim’s POS software is completely free, so there is no available option to upgrade the system.
 Invoicing, however, is an optional payment method, which means you can start without paying for this feature and eventually add this payment option as your business grows.
 It’s also important to note that Helcim’s POS integrations are very limited (there is no loyalty management integration, for example), and users may find themselves looking for additional third-party apps to manage a growing business.

 Cost to upgrade: 0.5% plus 25 cents to 1% for additional ACH payment option

 How We Evaluated the Best Free POS Software

 We wanted to give our readers a list of reliable and truly free POS software, so we focused on providers that offer zero upfront costs and no monthly fees.
 We then compared the quality of features included in each free plan.
 Five out of a dozen POS systems for a variety of industries stood out as reliable, well-featured systems with strong user approval.

 Of these, Square ranks No. 1.
 This isn’t a surprise—Square also ranks on our lists of best POS software, top-recommended POS systems for restaurants, leading payment gateways, best mobile card readers, and more.

 Click through the tabs below for our full evaluation criteria:

 30% of Overall Score

 Free plans do not mean free everything.
-We looked at the limitations of the free plan, the cost to upgrade, any upfront costs, and hardware.
-Square would have gotten a perfect score but for the price of the upgraded plan and the amount of free hardware included.
-Instead, eHopper ranked best here.
+We looked at the limitations of each system’s free plan, the cost to upgrade (if applicable), any upfront costs, and hardware.
+Square and Loyverse tied for the top spot, while Toast came in next.

 20% of Overall Score